-Wood RecyclAbility was set up in 1997 as a small social enterprise to provide practical work experience for people with learning disabilities through working with waste wood.
+Wood RecyclAbility was set up in 1997 as a small social enterprise to provide practical work experience for people with additional support needs through working with waste wood.
 Over the last 21 years the organisation has grown steadily from 2 staff and 6 trainees in a small croft and out buildings to 10 staff and up to 32 trainees each day in a new purpose-built workshop, yard and 5 acres of agricultural land.

 On average 1,500 tonnes of waste wood is collected and processed at the facility every year, mainly from offshore companies.
 Wood is graded on arrival and any contamination removed.
 Suitable clean wood is denailed and graded for reuse or recycling.
-Wood can be sold to local joiners or used to make a variety of products onsite include garden furniture, nest boxes, bird tables, wildlife products.
-These products can then be sold to the public providing a valuable source of income.
+Wood can be sold to local joiners or used to make a variety of products onsite including garden furniture, nest boxes, bird tables and other wildlife products.
+These products are sold, providing a valuable source of income.

-Trainees, who have autism, downs syndrome, brain damage problems are involved in all aspects of the business, there are opportunities to work with hand and power tools, de-nail wood, construct various products as well as enjoy interaction with fellow trainees, customers, staff and visitors.
-Some trainees have even used the project as a stepping stone towards full employment.
+Trainees, who have a range of additional support needs, including autism, Downs Syndrome, and ABI (acquired brain injury) are involved in all aspects of the business.
+There are opportunities to work with hand and power tools, de-nail wood and construct various products as well as enjoy interaction with fellow trainees, customers, staff and visitors.
+Some trainees have used the project as a stepping stone towards full employment.

 Wood RecyclAbility is a great example of how an organisation can be a sustainable business whilst providing an environmental and social benefit.
 This success was recognised on an international level when we were presented with an achievement award at the World Summit Business Awards in Johannesburg in 2002.
 After 21 years the future looks even better as plans for diversification into tyre and plastic recycling and the provision of furniture hire for the wedding/corporate market and a further expansion of the premises looks set to build on this success.